UnkemptHarold-svg/unkemptharold-svg.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 1st year doctor student from University of Tsukuba.
+I'm a 1st year doctor student from the Laboratory for System Dependability at the University of Tsukuba, Japan.
+My supervisor is [Prof. Fumio Machida](https://www.sd.cs.tsukuba.ac.jp/machida.html).